luiz-pytech/NLP-WITH-PYTHON/README.md

 4.  **Explore the notebooks:** Open the notebooks in each folder to see the challenges and my solutions.
 Feel free to run the code and experiment with your own texts!

 ---
+*frequency_words.ipynb is the resolution question of data science IMD for analysis sentimentals*

 ## ✍️ Author